-Congruence-based cryptography treats these number lists as lists of numbers modulo m for some suitably large modulus m.
+Congruence-based cryptography in the direction of the method known as RSA treats these number lists as lists of numbers modulo m for some suitably large modulus m.
 One takes some large power of each number in a number list.
-Encryption is enabled when one finds a pair(d, e) of these exponents for a given m such that the operation of taking the e-th power inverts the operation of taking the d-th power.
+Encryption is enabled when one finds a pair (d, e) of these exponents for a given m such that the operation of taking the e-th power inverts the operation of taking the d-th power.